47chapters/letsgo/docs/how-to/manage-scalability.md

 - `LETSGO_WORKER_FUNCTION_TIMEOUT` is the maximum time the function is allowed to execute, in seconds.
 Default 60.
 - `LETSGO_WORKER_MEMORY` is the memory size of the process running the Lambda function.
 Default 128.

-For details about how these settings affect the scalability, read AWS documentaion on [configuring Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html).
+For details about how these settings affect the scalability, read the AWS documentation on [configuring Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html).

-For the queue and event source mapping components which deliver messages to the worker Lambda function, you can control:
+For the queue and event source mapping components that deliver messages to the worker Lambda function, you can control:

 - `LETSGO_WORKER_BATCHING_WINDOW` is the time in seconds during which the event mapper waits for messages to accumulate in a batch before sending that batch to the worker.
 Default 2.
 - `LETSGO_WORKER_BATCH_SIZE` is the maximum batch size of messages the worker will receive at a time.
 Default 10.
 - `LETSGO_WORKER_CONCURRENCY` controls the maximum number of worker instances that can run concurrently.
 This multiplied by the maximum batch size gives you the upper bound on the concurrently processed messages.
 Default 5.
-- `LETSGO_WORKER_MESSAGE_RETENTION_PERIOD` how long a message can stay in the queue without being successully processed before it is discarded.
+- `LETSGO_WORKER_MESSAGE_RETENTION_PERIOD` how long a message can stay in the queue without being successfully processed before it is discarded.
 Default 345600 (4 days).
 - `LETSGO_WORKER_RECEIVE_MESSAGE_WAIT_TIME` is the maximum time in seconds SQS waits for messages to become available after getting a receive request.
 Default 2.
 - `LETSGO_WORKER_VISIBILITY_TIMEOUT` how long a message stays hidden in the queue before it becomes eligible for re-delivery to the worker in case the worker does not confirm successful consumption.
 Default 360.